top of page

 • Work in a smaller group

-Observation in class or at break - for this purpose the break observation is crucial.
-A child who is coping in a structured classroom setting and appears to be able to suitably communicate and socialise with their peers can be completely stuck when it comes to break time.
-It is important that you request that these observations are done by a staff member that is familiar with the child in the class environment so that there is a clear comparison.
+Observation in class or at break - for this purpose, the break observation is crucial.
+A child who copes well in a structured classroom setting and can communicate and socialise with their peers may be completely stuck during break time.
+It is essential that you request that these observations be done by a staff member who is familiar with the child in the class environment so that there is a clear comparison.
 To get a clear idea of how the child is coping socially.
-It is important that lessons such as the arts and PE are also observed as these require different social skills to more academic subjects.
+Lessons such as the arts and PE must also be observed as these require different social skills than more academic subjects.

-Help to communicate with other children - this is another element that can encompass both the class and playground setting.
+Helping to communicate with other children is another element that can encompass both the class and playground settings.
 Remember that communication doesn’t just mean the ability to talk.
 It is about understanding social and unspoken rules.
-Whilst these are not part of the school curriculum they are an essential part of education.
+Whilst these are not part of the school curriculum, they are an essential part of education.

 The sort of help that you could request includes:

-• Social stories to help to demonstrate expected communication.
+• Social stories to help demonstrate expected communication.

 • Communication cards